EvalMORAAL: Interpretable Chain-of-Thought and LLM-as-Judge Evaluation for Moral Alignment in Large Language Models

 All 20 models consistently assign negative scores to ``wife beating'' and ``terrorism'' (means: -0.87, -0.91), confirming moral directionality.
 Within-item variance across $k$=5 samples: mean 0.12 (SD=0.08).
 Higher alignment correlates with lower variance ($r$=-0.54, $p$=0.013).

 \paragraph{Comparison to related work.} \textsc{EvalMORAAL} follows the broad ordering reported by prior work while delivering substantially higher alignment with survey ground truth.
 Relative to~\citet{ramezani2023knowledge}, who report moderate fine-grained correlations for GPT-3 (WVS $r \approx 0.35$--$0.41$; PEW $r \approx 0.50$--$0.66$ depending on prompting) together with Western/non-Western performance gaps, our top-tier models achieve WVS $r \approx 0.89$--$0.90$ and PEW $r \approx 0.86$--$0.88$ using direct CoT scoring (Table~\ref{tab:model_performance}), indicating a large absolute gain and markedly thinner error tails.
-Consistent with~\citet{cao2023assessing} and~\citet{mohammadi2025exploring}, we find that structured elicitation and normalization choices matter: applying a bounded direct score after brief CoT and aggregating $k{=}5$ samples systematically outperforms likelihood-only probing across all models (average $\Delta r \approx 0.10$).
-Quantitatively, the largest improvements over likelihood‑only baselines are observed for GPT‑4o (about $+38\%$ on WVS and $+26\%$ on PEW), followed by GPT‑4o‑mini ($\sim\!+36\%$ and $\sim\!+15\%$) and GPT‑3.5‑turbo ($\sim\!+16\%$ and $\sim\!+10\%$), reinforcing that structured reasoning and consistency‑based evaluation yield more reliable judgments across datasets (see Table~\ref{tab:model_performance}).
+Consistent with~\citet{cao2023assessing} and~\citet{mohammadi2025exploring}, we find that structured elicitation and normalization choices matter: applying a bounded direct score after brief CoT and aggregating $k{=}5$ samples systematically outperforms likelihood-only probing across all models.